omkarmujgond/fast-video-segmentation/README.md

 There are 2 parts for the training.
 1. Baseline segmentation network
-2. Fill training of video-semantic-segmentation-network
+2. Full training of video-semantic-segmentation-network

 ### Baseline segmentation network: resnet50_segnet